auth0/docs/articles/quickstart/backend/php/01-authorization.md

 ## Integrating your PHP Backend API

 Let's create a sample application that authorizes an Auth0-signed token with a backend API we've written in PHP.
 We'll take a simple approach here, appropriate for the written format.
-Still, you should check out the accompanying [Quickstart app on GitHub](https://github.com/auth0-samples/auth0-php-api-samples/) for a more robust example.
+Still, you should check out the accompanying <a href="https://github.com/auth0-samples/auth0-php-api-samples/" target="_blank">Quickstart app on GitHub</a> for a more robust example.

 ### Installing HTTP Client and Messaging Factories

-The Auth0 PHP SDK supports many PHP-FIG standards to offer maximum interoperability with your project's architecture, but two of particular importance are [PSR-17](https://www.php-fig.org/psr/psr-17/) and [PSR-18](https://www.php-fig.org/psr/psr-18/).
+The Auth0 PHP SDK supports many PHP-FIG standards to offer maximum interoperability with your project's architecture, but two of particular importance are <a href="https://www.php-fig.org/psr/psr-17/" target="_blank">PSR-17</a> and <a href="https://www.php-fig.org/psr/psr-18/" target="_blank">PSR-18</a>.
 These standards allow you to "plugin" networking components of your choice to handle messaging and requests.
 You will need to install compatible libraries in your project for the SDK to use.

 The most prolific networking library for PHP is Guzzle, although many are available to pick from within the PHP community.
 Let's use Guzzle for this sample application: